 Having a higher amount of muscle mass means having a greater metabolic rate.
 This is due to the fact that muscles require energy to function, even while at rest.
 This energy requirement involves the burning of calories, resulting in a higher overall calorie expenditure.

-See also How many calories are in a small nectarine
+See also How many calories in a dove dark chocolate square

 2. Resistance Training: